Grow & Give

 HDFFA has booths at both of Bend’s farmer’s markets and works with other organizations in Sisters and Redmond where people can donate fresh food.

-- Buy at the market and donate at our booth
+- Buy fresh food at the market and donate at our booth

 - Gardeners can donate their extra bounty